atbcb/usab-uswds/news/_posts/2021-05-24-u-s-access-board-conducts-panel-discussions-on-self-service-transaction-machines.md

 title: "U.S. Access Board Conducts Panel Discussions on Self-Service Transaction Machines "
 date: 2021-05-24
 excerpt: The U.S. Access Board hosted panel discussions on access to self-service transaction machines (SSTMs) as part of its virtual Board meeting on May 19.
-One panel addressed usability issues and barriers that people with . . .
+One panel addressed usability issues and barriers that people with sensory, cognitive, physical, or multiple disabilities encounter using kiosks, point-of-sales machines, and other SSTMs.
+Speakers included representatives from . . .
 image: /images/uploads/sstm.jpg
 tags:
   - events